How to Calibrate a Refrigerator Thermometers

 Maintenance

-When you do not defrost your refrigerator properly, the evaporator may ice up and cause an you have somebody take a look at your refrigerator, switch off the power, and open up your evaporator fan to check that no blockages are preventing the movement of the fan blades.
+When you do not defrost your refrigerator correctly, the evaporator may ice up and cause problems.
+You should have somebody look at your refrigerator, switch off the power, and open up your evaporator fan to check that no blockages are preventing the movement of the fan blades.

 Troubleshooting a Refrigerator Start Relay

 A refrigerator start relay may be a device that jump-starts the compressor inside the refrigerator.
-If the refrigerator start relay is burned out, then the compressor might not work and therefore the interior won’t freeze.
+If the relay is burned out, the compressor might not work, preventing the interior from freezing.

-Since the compressor may be a vital part of the cooling system, it must have a working refrigerator start relay so as to figure out.
+Since the compressor may be a vital part of the cooling system, it must have a working refrigerator start relay to start it up.

-If the refrigerator is warming up and making some strange clicking noise, this might be a sign of a damaged refrigerator start relay.
+If the refrigerator is warming up and making strange clicking noises, this might be a sign of a damaged refrigerator start relay.

 As mentioned above, the relays are often damaged when a loud click is heard occasionally whenever the compressor is warming up.

-However, the refrigerator start relay has to be far away from the system to pass it checked.
+However, the refrigerator start relay must be far from the system to pass inspection.
 Before removing it from the system, make sure to unplug the unit first.

-The relay is found at the rear bottom of the fridge.
-Simply remove the guard cover from the rear of the unit to show the compressor.
-Near the compressor may be a small box with wires beginning of it.
+The relay is located at the rear bottom of the fridge.
+Remove the guard cover from the rear of the unit to reveal the compressor.
+Near the compressor, there may be a small box with wires at the beginning of it.

 This is the relay.
-Older units usually have a wire-wound relay that can be easily spotted because these units have a visible copper wound around a plunger.
+Older units usually have a wire-wound relay that can be easily spotted because it has a visible copper winding around a plunger.
 Newer units are solid-state relays that require special equipment for checking.
+Unlike the wire-wound relay, these relays quickly get fried.

 Prepare Two

-If the relay has terminals that are badly corroded, it may need to be replaced.
-However, some relays just need to be cleaned in order to work again.
-Make use of a metal cleaner to remove the corrosion and place it back again.
+If the relay has badly corroded terminals, it may need to be replaced.
+However, some relays just need to be cleaned to work again.
+Use a metal cleaner to remove the corrosion and place it back.
+Please check to see if this solves the problem.
+If the relay still doesn’t work, it has burned out.

-There are a couple of methods to see whether the beginning relay is functioning fine or not.
-The solid-state relays can be easily tested by removing them from the compressor and shaking it.
+Several methods can be used to determine whether the beginning relay is functioning.
+The solid-state relays can be easily tested by removing and shaking them from the compressor.

 If it creates a rattling sound, then it is indeed burned out.
 To make sure, have it checked by a professional.
-For wire-wound relays, they will be checked using an ohmmeter.
-There are usually three terminals on the relay two usual terminals marked S and M and a slip-on terminal marked L.
+Wire-wound relays are checked using an ohmmeter.
+The relay usually has three terminals: two usual terminals marked S and M, and a slip-on terminal marked L.

 The reading should be zero.
 With the probe still touching the terminals, flip the relay over.
-This time, a click should be heard and therefore the tester should read infinity.
+This time, a click should be heard; therefore, the tester should read infinity.

 If not, replace the relay with a replacement one.
 Make sure to get an equivalent sort of relay from the availability store.